 Tyson signing the wall art for the entrance of the Carlisle Eden Mind office on Spencer Street

-I asked Tyson, “What helped you the most when you found yourself in your worst crisis?”
+After saying our hello’s and almost imploding with excitement, I knew we didn’t have long and asked Tyson the most important question that our office could think of.
+“What helped you the most when you found yourself in your worst crisis?”
 He smiled and pointed up to the ceiling.
-I then asked, what about when you felt like you had zero motivation to get out of bed or to train, or even do anything?
+I then asked, what about when you felt like you had zero motivation to get out of bed or to train, or even wash or do anything?

-Tyson stepped forward to engage more in the conversation and again pointed upwards, smiled and said ‘God.’
-He then politely said “I know it’s not for everyone, but God helped me when I needed him most.
-Others will need to find the one thing that helps them.”
+Tyson stepped forward to engage more, smiled and said ‘God.’
+He then said “I know it’s not for everyone, but God helped me when I needed him most.
+Others may need to find the one thing that helps them.”

 During Saturdays Fury Fest, Tyson talked openly about his battle with depression after he won the world title against Wladimir Klitschko on November 28, 2015.

-Tyson said that he went from drinking maybe three times a year and never once touching drugs, to living a lifestyle of reckless behaviour which lead him to having constant suicidal thoughts, panic attacks and a feeling that everyone was out to get him.
+Tyson said that he found himself in crisis, having suicidal thoughts, panic attacks and a feeling that everyone was out to get him.
 At the time the media seemed to write unnecessary and stigmatising stories about him every week.

-I said to Tyson that it was really sad a few years ago, to see the media single him out and criticise him because of his faith and how that the unyielding scrutiny from the media would have impacted his mental health.
+I said to Tyson that it was tough to see the media single him out and criticise him and how that constant scrutiny from the media must have really impacted his mental health.

 Regarding his mental health Tyson also said;